Federal judge blocks Indiana ‘abortion reversal’ law

-INDIANAPOLIS (AP) — A federal judge on Wednesday blocked a new Indiana law that would require doctors to tell women undergoing drug-induced abortions about a disputed treatment for potentially stopping the abortion process.
+INDIANAPOLIS (AP) — A federal judge on Wednesday blocked an Indiana law that would require doctors to tell women undergoing drug-induced abortions about a disputed treatment for potentially stopping the abortion process.

 The ruling came just before the so-called abortion reversal law adopted by Indiana’s Republican-dominated Legislature was to take effect Thursday.
 The temporary injunction issued by U.S. District Judge James Patrick Hanlon in Indianapolis puts the law on hold while the lawsuit challenging it makes its way through court.

+Hanlon ruled that the abortion-rights groups had a “reasonable likelihood” of proving that the requirement would violate free speech rights of abortion providers.
+He also found that the state had not proven the effectiveness of the reversal process, which involves taking a different medication rather than the second of the two drugs involved in the procedure.

+“While the State may require abortion providers to give a woman seeking an abortion certain types of information as part of the informed-consent process, that information must, at a minimum, be truthful and not misleading,” wrote Hanlon, an appointee of former President Donald Trump.

-The lawsuit filed by abortion-rights groups argues that the law’s requirement would confuse patients and increase the stigma associated with obtaining an abortion, while also forcing doctors to give what they regard as dubious medical information to patients.
+Abortion-rights group’s that filed the lawsuit argued that the law’s requirement would confuse patients and increase the stigma associated with obtaining an abortion, while also forcing doctors to provide what they regard as dubious medical information.
+Medical groups maintain the abortion pill “reversal” process is not supported by science and that there is little information about its safety.

-Republican legislators argued the requirement would ensure that a woman had information about halting a medication-induced abortion if she changes her mind after taking the first of the two drugs used in the procedure and takes another drug instead.
+Republican legislators argued the requirement would ensure that a woman had information about halting a medication-induced abortion if she changes her mind.
 GOP Gov. Eric Holcomb signed it into law in April.

-Six states already have similar requirements in place, while such laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.
+Six states have similar requirements in place, while laws in North Dakota, Oklahoma and Tennessee have been blocked by legal challenges, according to the Guttmacher Institute, a research group that supports abortion rights.

+The Indiana attorney general’s office, which is defending the law, didn’t immediately reply to a request for comment Wednesday.
+The office has argued that the Legislature was acting to protect “fetal life and women’s health.”

-The Indiana lawsuit maintains the requirement wrongly singles out doctors providing abortion drugs and their patients.
+The lawsuit maintains the requirement wrongly singles out doctors providing abortion drugs and their patients.
 The plaintiffs include Planned Parenthood, which operates abortion clinics in Indianapolis, Merrillville, Bloomington and Lafayette, and groups that operate other clinics in Indianapolis and South Bend.

-Medical groups maintain the abortion pill “reversal” process is not supported by science and that there is little information about its safety.

 “No other healthcare providers are required to inform their patients about experimental medical interventions, the safety and efficacy of which are wholly unsupported by reliable scientific evidence, and no other patients are required to receive such information as a condition of treatment,” the lawsuit said.

-Hanlon, who became a federal judge in 2018 after being nominated by then-President Donald Trump, issued the ruling after holding a June 21 hearing.

-Dr. George Delgado, a San Diego-area physician who is a founder of the Abortion Pill Reversal group, testified before Hanlon that the treatment is safe and cited “50 to 75 successful reversals” he’s overseen directly.
+Hanlon issued the ruling after holding a June 21 hearing, where Dr. George Delgado, a San Diego-area physician who is a founder of the Abortion Pill Reversal group, testified that the treatment is safe.
+He cited “50 to 75 successful reversals” he’s overseen directly.

-The Indiana attorney general’s office argued that the Legislature was acting to protect “fetal life and women’s health.”

 Medication abortions accounted for 44% of the roughly 7,600 abortions performed in Indiana in 2019, according to the state health department’s most recent statistics.